 Review the Program Guides for Secondary Teacher Education Programs on the College of Education website for more details.

-To be admitted to the College of Education's Teacher Education Program (TEP), students first must first be admitted to the university and complete 30 semester hours of course work (from Iowa or another institution) with a cumulative grade-point average of at least 3.00.
+To be admitted to the College of Education's Teacher Education Program, students first must first be admitted to the university and complete 30 semester hours of course work (from Iowa or another institution) with a cumulative Grade-Point Average (GPA) of at least 3.00.

 After completing the TEP course work, students file a student teaching application, and professional progress is reviewed to verify readiness for a student teaching experience.